tonethar/IGME-230-GDD-Spring-2018/notes/php-4.md

     - or you could use another type of form element like a check box or radio button or a password field - that is up to you:
         - https://www.w3schools.com/html/html_form_elements.asp
 	- https://www.w3schools.com/html/html_form_input_types.asp
+- be sure that the contents of the new form field is incorporated into the email!
-- See the mycourses dropbox for due date
+- see the mycourses dropbox for due date

 ### Example of completed homework
+Below we added a checkbox, and incorporated the results into the email.
 ![Screenshot](_images/php-mail-3.jpg)

 <hr><hr>